Oil drillers, refiners struggle with Texas deep freeze

 Graphic: U.S. natural gas production slumps -

-Reporting by Devika Krishna Kumar in New York and Gary McWilliams in Houston; additional reporting by Stephanie Kelly, Laila Kearney and Scott DiSavino in New York, Nia Williams in Calgary, and Arpan Varghese and Diptendu Lahiri in Bengaluru; Editing by Barbara Lewis, Marguerita Choy and Jonathan Oatis
+Reporting by Devika Krishna Kumar in New York and Gary McWilliams in Houston; Additional reporting by Stephanie Kelly, Laila Kearney and Scott DiSavino in New York, Nia Williams in Calgary and Arpan Varghese and Diptendu Lahiri in Bengaluru; Editing by Jonathan Oatis and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.